leverhea/resume-hero/README.md

-# Number Calculator
+# Resume Parser

-A simple web application that allows users to add two numbers.
-The frontend is built with HTML, CSS, and vanilla JavaScript, while the backend uses FastAPI (Python).
+A web application that parses resume PDFs and extracts structured data.
+The frontend is built with HTML, CSS, and vanilla JavaScript, while the backend uses FastAPI (Python) with PDF processing capabilities.

 ## Project Structure